BraindeadBZH/godot_card_engine/README.md

 * _private: contains the generated code and data file, none of this file should be edited manually
 * addons/cardengine: contains the code for the in editor plugin and for the core elements
 * containers: contains the public code for your custom containers
+* cards: contains the public code for your custom cards

 ## How to use the UI